 Depending on the circumstances of the arrest and what charges the prosecutors choose to pursue, offenders can also be charged with drug trafficking.

 Many cases of doctor shopping stem from underlying drug addiction disorders.
 In these cases, defense attorneys can push for alternative sentencing for their clients.
 An example of this would be rather than jail time, the defendant enters a drug treatment program.
 Upon successful completion of the program, the initial charges may be reduced or dropped.
 This allows the defendant to get the help they need.

 Miami Drug Crime Defense to Depend On

 Law enforcement has been actively investigating cases of healthcare fraud and doctor shopping in Florida.
 If you have been charged with a drug crime, contact Hager & Schwartz, P.A. today.
-We have more than 40 years of combined experience handling a wide range of drug cases and can craft a strong defense on your behalf.
+We have nearly 50 years of combined experience handling a wide range of drug cases and can craft a strong defense on your behalf.